 - Feature Selection: A dataset often contains a variety of features that are given as input to the model.
 Such underfitting can occur when the model is not sufficiently complex to represent the complex underlying structure.
 Another problem may be that important features are missing from the data set that is needed to calculate the relationship.
 However, not all of them are really needed for the prediction of the correct result.
 Some features may even be correlated, i.e. interdependent.
 If a large number of features are available, a preselection should be made with the help of suitable algorithms.
 Otherwise, the complexity of the model increases and the risk of overfitting is high.

 Overfitting vs. Underfitting

-Such underfitting can occur when the model is not sufficiently complex to represent the complex underlying structure.
-Another problem may be that important features are missing from the data set that are needed to calculate the relationship.
+Such underfitting can occur when the model is not sufficiently complex to be able to represent the complex underlying structure.
+Another problem may be that important features are missing from the data set that is needed to calculate the relationship.

 This is what you should take with you

 - Overfitting is a term from the field of data science and describes the property of a model to adapt itself too strongly to the training data set.

 - It is usually recognizable by the fact that the error in the test data set increases again, while the error in the training data set continues to decrease.

 - Among other things, overfitting can be prevented by inserting an early stopping rule or by removing features from the data set in advance that are correlated with other features.